LLNL/magpie/doc/README.hadoop.md

 HDFS over Lustre/NetworkFS:

 Pro: Portability w/ code that runs against a "traditional" Hadoop cluster.
 If it runs on a "traditional" Hadoop cluster w/ local disk, it should run fine w/ HDFS over Lustre/NetworkFS.

-Con: Must always run job w/ Hadoop & HDFS running as a job.
+Con: Must always run a job w/ Hadoop & HDFS running as a job.

 Con: Must "import" and "export" data from HDFS using job runs, cannot read/write directly.
-On some clusters, this may involve a double copy of data. e.g. first need to copy data into the cluster, then run job to copy data into HDFS over Lustre/NetworkFS.
+On some clusters, this may involve a double copy of data. e.g. first need to copy data into the cluster, then run a job to copy data into HDFS over Lustre/NetworkFS.

 Con: Possible difficulty changing job size on clusters.